course-details-portlet

 Knowledge: At the end of the term, students should understand the process of planning and developing offshore oil and gas fields and some petroleum engineering aspects that govern the operation of such fields.
 Students should be able to describe the lifecycle of oil and gas fields from discovery through the assessment phase, the development phase, field operations and abandonment.
 Students should be able to describe the most common offshore field architectures.
 Students should be able to describe, understand and explain the functionality of the main components of a production system.
 Students should understand the risks, uncertainties and economic factors involved in the development and operation of oil and gas fields.
 The students should understand the depletion performance of a production system, the fundamentals of flow equilibrium calculations and the flow performance of networks.
 Students should understand and recognize the decision variables, objectives and constraints involved in field planning.

 General competence: The student should be able to learn to solve engineering problems and develop and practice digital engineering skills such as modeling, programming and simulation.
 The student should be able to develop critical engineering thinking including energy and environmental aspects.
-The student should have a good starting point to apply the knowledge obtained to other areas such as integration of oil and gas fields with alternative energy sources, re-use of oil and gas offshore facilities and CO2 pipe transport.
+The student should have a good starting point to apply the knowledge obtained to other areas such as re-use of oil and gas offshore facilities and CO2 injection systems.
 The student should be able to practice and develop written engineering communications skills.

 Learning methods and activities